Elisp: Symbol

 Usefulness of Symbols in Lisp

-For example, lets say you have a list of variables var with value val.
-You want to create new variable at run time, with name that's old var name joined by its value.
-The new variable name should be varval
+For example, lets say you have a variable and you want to create new variable at run time, with name that's old var name joined by its value.

 (setq x 4) ;; create a new symbol, whose name is old name with its value appended, set the value to plus 1 of original (set (intern (concat (symbol-name (quote x)) (number-to-string (symbol-value (quote x))))) (1+ (symbol-value (quote x)))) (symbol-value (quote x4)) ;; 5